t-regx/t-regx.github.io/docs/whats-the-point.md

 ### PHP is Messy

-- `PREG_OFFSET_CAPTURE` is a night mare!
+- `PREG_OFFSET_CAPTURE` is a nightmare!
 It changes return type from "an array of arrays" to "an array of arrays of arrays".
 - `PREG_SET_ORDER` / `PREG_PATTERN_ORDER` change return values.
 It's either "groups of matches" or "matches of groups", depending on the flag.